awps/smk-sidebar-generator/src/readme.txt

 Drop `smk-sidebar-generator` to `wp-content/plugins/`.<br />
 More info here: http://codex.wordpress.org/Managing_Plugins#Installing_Plugins

-####Backward compatibility.

-Because you probably still need them, these functions are still here to not break your site.
-**Note:** The following code is for version 2.x In the latest version of this plugin they are not required.
-Do not use them anymore!!!
+####Developer helpers.
+**You actually don't need any of these.
+The plugin can be managed fully from WP Admin without writing a single line of code.**

-**Display a sidebar using `smk_sidebar` function:**
+Display a sidebar using `smk_sidebar` function:
 <pre>
 if(function_exists('smk_sidebar'){
    smk_sidebar('sidebarID');
 }
 </pre>

-**Display a sidebar using wp native function:**
+Display a sidebar using wp native function:
 <pre>
 dynamic_sidebar('sidebarID'));
 </pre>

-**Display a sidebar using built-in shortcode:**
+Display a sidebar using built-in shortcode:
 <pre>
 [smk_sidebar id="sidebarID"]
 </pre>